 The onset of corrosion occurs when an electrolyte such as water, oxygen, or humidity is present on the surface of metals.
 When this happens, electrons can then flow from high-energy areas of the metal to low energy areas in a loop through the present electrolyte.
 As a result of this corrosion process, the formation of oxidation on the metal surface then occurs.
-VCI molecules provide corrosion prevention by stopping this reaction by passivating the surface and essentially blocking the electrochemical mechanism that triggers the beginning of oxidation, i.e. the current flow from anode to cathode.
+VCI molecules provide corrosion prevention by stopping this reaction by covering the metal surface and essentially blocking the electrochemical mechanism that triggers the beginning of oxidation, i.e. the current flow from anode to cathode.
 Electrical current attempts to flow from the anode through the electrolyte into the cathode however, it is prevented by the VCI’s presence.
 VCI molecules are drawn to any metal surface that oxygen molecules can reach to form an invisible mono-molecular layer to protect the metal from corrosive attack.

 How A.P.I.
 VCI Gun Bags work:

 Arms Preservation Gun Bags utilize a combination of Vapor Corrosion Inhibitor (VCI) chemistry and carefully selected barrier packaging materials to completely prevent the corrosion of firearms, firearm parts, and ammunition during storage.
 The materials that Arms Preservation Gun Bags are manufactured with are a carefully selected combination of materials that conjointly yield anti-corrosion properties that are supported by a transparent flexible barrier layer.

 This combination of anti-corrosion & barrier materials is puncture-resistant, tear-resistant, non-abrasive, non-toxic, and will not harm any non-metal surfaces.
 However, the most important corrosion preventative features of the A.P.I.
 Gun Bags are its VCI impregnated internal layer and its exterior barrier layer.